sturgill/sturgill.github.com/_posts/2013-04-15-tests-are-overhyped.md

 the red-green cycle.
 What are your thoughts on tests and how comfortable are you with that environment?"

 **Me:** "Honestly?
-I think tests are highly over-hyped in the tools that we use to get products out the door.
+I think tests are highly overhyped in the tools that we use to get products out the door.
 I believe in testing what needs to be tested, and nothing more.
 Because in business, people buy products, not tests.
 Writing tests for the sake of writing tests is a waste of my time and talents."